What’s in My Camera Bag as a Travel Blogger – 2023

 Shot on the Canon EOS R – EFS 55-250mm f4

-Canon EF 70-200mm 2.8: I just got this lens, and let me tell you it is a beast!
-While it doesn’t zoom as far as my old EFS 55-250mm, you can definitely see a difference in photo quality and it is so awesome being able to get down to 2.8.
+Canon EF 70-200mm 2.8: This lens is a beast!
+While it doesn’t zoom as far as my old EFS 55-250mm, you can definitely see a difference in photo quality, and it is so awesome being able to get down to 2.8.
+However, if you are really into wildlife that you can’t get up close with, I you want more reach.
+This is exactly what happened to me in Costa Rica, so for my safari in Africa, I upgraded.

 This lens is very heavy and pricey, but it is one of the best lenses you can have in your bag.
 Canon did also come out with an RF 70-200mm f4 which is a little more budget-friendly in the RF glass.
 I haven’t tried it yet, but all of Canon’s RF glass has been great thus far!